 Then it was time for the show.
 The story hasn’t changed…but actually, it has.
 Every show I have seen has made small changes to the story.
 Here, they did some interesting things on a meta-level.
 While several songs insisted that all of the Senshi are still “normal girls” they likewise insisted that their powers are part of that “normal.”
 THIS is who they are and it’s perfectly okay.

 They leaned deeply into their defining characteristics of Justice (Moon), Intelligence (Mercury), Passion (Mars), Courage (Jupiter) and Love (Venus.)
 This theme repeated, as did the song Starry Heavens and My Universe.
 And, while their introductory songs did briefly give their backstories, these were stripped of angst and centered on how Usagi changed their lives.
 If a lack of something can be considered a theme, then lack of angst was a key theme here.
-We get a number of pieces about Beryl, the war between the moon and earth and Endymion and Serenity, in the second act, but the death of the senshi is – refreshingly – absent, and it is Sailor Moon who lifts herself up, then rejoins her friends.
-Likewise, Queen Metallia is presented as an annoyance to Beryl, a tool, that she had no choice but to use, but she was uninterested in giving her the Legendary Silver Crystal if possible, as she plans to keep it for herself.
+We get a number of pieces about Beryl, the war between the moon and earth and Endymion and Serenity in the second act, but the death of the senshi is – refreshingly – absent, and it is Sailor Moon who lifts herself up, then rejoins her friends.
+Likewise, Queen Metallia is presented as an annoyance to Beryl, a tool, that she had no choice but to use but she is uninterested in giving her the Legendary Silver Crystal if possible, as she plans to keep it for herself.

 There were a number of moments played for jokes and a number of moments in which the audience just laughed, knowing what thing was being referenced.

 The effects were presented in several ways – stage lighting and a large screen in the back that ran subtitles of dialogue and songs and also stood in for city scenes.
 Miasma and Queen Metallia were nicely presented on the screen.
 There was a metal framework in front of the screen implying the city of Azabu Juban and Tokyo tower, which I quite liked.
-It would light up as the miasma left and Sailor Moon saved the city..again. ^_^ But my favorite effect was in the different LED light sticks that were used…and the LED spinners.
+It would light up as the miasma left and Sailor Moon saved the city..again. ^_^ But, once again my favorite effect was in the different LED light sticks that were used…and the LED spinners.

 This show had LED lighting effect in short batons, long lances which I though were extra cool and rhythmic-gymnastic-like ribbons which lit up, then could be stiff, as well.
-They were incredible, but completely overwhelmingly the winnerwere the spinners.
+They were incredible, but completely overwhelmingly the winner were the spinners.
 You know fire spinning, right?
 These were similar.
 Things that were spun, but because it is a programmable LED, the effects were amazing.
 They could imply a galaxy, or an attack…the Senshi’s attacks were met with crowd approval, but when the spinners kicked in to show the planetary symbols, the crowd went wild. ^_^ It looked amazing.

 The cast was excellent.
 This was an exhausting show.
 Just the number of times Usagi had to collapse to her knees make me tired. ^_^ They had stairs which they ran up and down, singing (they were doing the singing live as the occasional imperfect note confirmed,) and of course dancing, “fighting” and generally running around.
 The harmonies were solid, and they were just…the Senshi.
-Riko Tanaka’s Usagi was cute, clumsy, and somehow stronger than you expected (wifey says, “with a pair of pipes”,) while Kanon Maekawa as Ami was slightly less vulnerable than she previously has been portrayed, Rei Kobayashi was a perfect Rei, focusing on her own strengths and desires, Kisara Matsumura had a pleasant soprano, and left her heartbreak behind in one sentence and Marin Makino’s Minako was confident and still, somehow, a little goofy.
+Riko Tanaka’s Usagi was cute, clumsy, and somehow stronger than you expected (wifey says, “with a pair of pipes”,) while Kanon Maekawa as Ami was slightly less vulnerable than she previously has been portrayed, Rei Kobayashi was a perfect Rei, focusing on her own strengths and desires, Kisara Matsumura as Makoto had a pleasant soprano, and left her heartbreak behind in one sentence, and Marin Makino’s Minako was confident and still, somehow, a little goofy.
 I find myself less and less tolerant of Tuxedo Mask, but have to give props to Riona Tatemichi’s performance and the script for somehow making him a bit sympathetic.
 But the winner and still champeen is, without a doubt, Sayaka Okamura as Queen Beryl.
 Holy crow could that woman sing.

 Once Beryl kidnaps Mamoru and the Senshi have to travel to the Dark Kingdom, the tone of the music changes dramatically.
 A neon sign reads “Dark Kingdom,” and the world is not dark, but a brightly lit party-all-the-time-even-if-you-don’t-want-to honky-tonk.
 Beryl sings “Burn Up The Dance Floor,” a song of violent, yet catchy, retribution and she just nails every note.
 Her reprise in the revue portion was even more enthusiastically received.
 Absolutely outstanding performance.